11 Common Mistakes to Avoid When Buying Your First Home

 Mistake #1: Going it alone

 Buying your first home is a big deal.
 It’s a major (really major) financial transaction, and it has a big emotional component too.
 This is where you’ll live, and love, and shelter your family!
 So protect yourself by working with a pro, who will help you steer clear of many of the mistakes on this list.
 A buyer’s agent guides you through the process of how to buy your first home, and typically, you don’t pay for her services (the seller does).
 In some cities and states, you must be represented by a real estate lawyer; and again, you’ll want and need professional help to navigate the complicated waters of negotiating a deal and financing a home purchase.
-Start the process by asking these essential questions for first-time homebuyers.
+These are the 15 essential questions for first-time homebuyers.

 Mistake #2: Not giving yourself enough credit